Sean-Bradley/Design-Patterns-In-Python/iterator/README.md

 The `__call__ = next` line in the example above is setting the default method of the class to be `next` and that makes the class callable.
 See [Dunder __call__ Method](/state#dunder-__call__-method) for more information.

 Also note that the list being printed at the end is automatically filled from the iterator.
 The list constructor utilizes the default callable method and the `StopIteration` exception automatically during its creation without needing to write this in the code.

-## Summary

-* There are many ways to create Iterators.
-They are already built into Python and used instead of creating custom classes.
-* Use an iterator when you need to traverse over a collection, or you want an object that can output a series of dynamically created objects.
-* At minimum, an iterator needs a `next` equivalent method that returns an object.
-* Optionally you can also create a helper function that indicates whether an iterator is at the end or not.
-This is useful if you use your iterator in a `while` loop.
-* Alternatively, use the `sentinel` option of the Python `iter()` method to indicate the last iteration.
-Note that the Iterator object needs to be callable.
-Set the `__call__` reference to its `next` method.